Seattle Cancer Care Alliance Survival Rates

 If you or a family member has been diagnosed with cancer, you have choices to make about where to receive care.
 Comparing survival rates among cancer centers is one way to help evaluate your options.

-The charts in the sections below show the survival rates for patients treated by Seattle Cancer Care Alliance, according to the National Cancer Data Base (NCDB) Survival Reports.
+The charts in the sections below show the survival rates for patients treated by Seattle Cancer Care Alliance (SCCA), according to the National Cancer Data Base (NCDB) Survival Reports.
 The NCDB reports also compare SCCA patient survival rates to survival rates for patients treated at other academic medical centers, large community hospitals, and small community hospitals.
 The data shows that, in general, SCCA patients have better outcomes than patients treated elsewhere.
 Patient survival rates are categorized by stage of diagnosis for each of the following types of cancer:

 Press Release: Five-Year Survival Rates Of SCCA Patients Are Highest Among Most Cancer Programs